ooflet/Mi-Create-docs/Widgets/widgets.md

 ---
 # Widgets

-Widgets are the "building blocks" of making a watchface.
+Widgets are the components of making a watchface.